opentrng/ptrng/README.md

 ```

-In any case, simulator will save the binary streams from the entropy sources into the output files `data/*_tb.txt`.
+In any case, simulator will save the binary streams from the entropy sources into the output text files `data/*_tb.txt`.
+These text files can be converted to binary files with the script `convert_to_binary.py` located in the `analysis` directory.

 If you make modifications to the VHDL sources, you have the option to compile them directly from the QuestaSim transcript command line using the `> do compile.tcl` command.